CoreyNaas/TACL/README.md

 ## Example: Hello World

-In this program, we define a `Main` action that takes one input.
+In this program, we define a `Main` action that takes no inputs.
 This action simply prints "Hello World! ..." to the output and returns 0.
 (If it returns "An Error has occurred.", the reader is encouraged to contact a physician.)

 ![helloworldexample](helloworld.png)